dirkk0/shaderfiles/README.md

 # shaderfiles

-An attempt to load shaders for A-Frame.
+A proposal to load shaders from files for A-Frame.

 [Demo](http://curious-electric.com/aframe/shaderfiles/)